zdravkov/kendo-docs/api/dataviz/chart.md

 The space between the chart series as proportion of the series width.

-> The `spacing` option is supported when [series.type](#configuration-series.type) is set to "bar", "column", "candlestick" or "ohlc".
+> The `spacing` option is supported when [series.type](#configuration-series.type) is set to "bar", "column", "candlestick", "ohlc" or "radarColumn".

 #### Example - set the chart series spacing